 Car accident litigation in Pennsylvania is more complicated than auto wreck claims pursued in other states.
 The specific injuries you sustained and even the type of car insurance you purchased could have a significant impact on whether you have the standing to recover for the full value of your losses.

-If you want to maximize your compensation, you should seek help from a respected Lehigh Valley, Easton car accident lawyer from Ostroff Injury Law.
+If you want to maximize your compensation, you should seek help from a respected Lehigh Valley, Easton car accident lawyer from Ostroff Godshall Injury and Accident Lawyers.
 You need a seasoned personal injury attorney like Jon Ostroff, who knows how these cases work and will fight for your right to compensation.

 Our winning lawyers have helped thousands of clients injured in auto accidents.
 In one case, we obtained $1.95 million for a client that sustained a serious shoulder injury in a Lehigh Valley Crash near the Northeast extension.
 We recovered $5 million for the estate of a woman who died after being ejected from a vehicle in a PA highway crash.
 Get in touch with us to learn more about your legal options and the potential compensation available in your claim.